danielyu128/danielyu128/README.md

 💻 Currently learning full-stack development through [The Odin Project](https://www.theodinproject.com/)
 🚀 Passionate about building projects that solve real-world problems
 📚 Interests: AI/ML, web development, finance tech
+🏄 Hobbies ---> When I'm not coding, I love:
+  Running and fitness, cooking new recipes, trying new foods, spending quality time with family and friends
+  My goal is to hopefully run an IRONMAN in the next 5 years

 ---